Celtics oust Raptors in Game 7, head to East finals vs. Heat

 Next week, there will be four NBA teams left standing.
 The Celtics will be one of them.

+“It’s about will, determination, resiliency,” Brown said.
+“A lot of that stuff you can’t find on the stat sheet.”
-The Raptors started in a box-and-one on Walker, so the Celtics quickly subbed out Daniel Theis for Robert Williams early to get some more athleticism on the floor — and Boston quickly put together what became a 13-0 run on the way to an early 19-7 edge.

-Toronto made the next adjustment, trotting out a lineup to end the first quarter that the Celtics hadn’t seen yet and promptly going on a 10-0 run.
-The Raptors eventually led by as many as seven; Boston then went on a 15-2 spurt to reclaim the lead and the Celtics ended up taking a 50-46 lead into the break.
+The back-and-forth started from the jump.
+Boston quickly put together what became a 13-0 run on the way to an early 19-7 edge.
+Toronto ripped off 10 straight to lead after the first quarter.
+Boston then went on a 15-2 spurt to reclaim the lead and the Celtics ended up taking a 50-46 lead into the break.

-The back-and-forth continued in the third.
-Boston pushed the lead to nine, Toronto scored the next eight, eventually took the lead before the Celtics claimed it back.
+And the fight never stopped.
+In the third, Boston pushed the lead to nine.
+Toronto scored the next eight and eventually took the lead before the Celtics claimed it back — for good.

-Boston led 72-71 going into the fourth, making this the 21st Game 7 in NBA history where the margin was zero or one points going into the final 12 minutes.
+Boston led 72-71 going into the fourth, making this the 21st Game 7 in NBA history where the margin was zero or one going into the final 12 minutes.
+And this time, the Raptors didn’t have the final answer.

+“They gave everything they had,” Raptors coach Nick Nurse said.
+“Special team.”

 TIP-INS